 Hollywood's oldest restaurant, Musso & Frank Grill (6667 Hollywood Blvd, Hollywood 90028) is featured prominently in the Once Upon a Time trailer and PR photos.
 In a scene filmed at Musso's, Dalton meets agent Marvin Schwarzs (Al Pacino), who says he's a big fan and offers him an opportunity to make a Spaghetti Western in Rome.

-In an interview with Architectural Digest, production designer Barbara Ling says that they were able to film at Musso's because "Quentin is a big customer and has been going forever.
+In an interview with Architectural Digest, Oscar-winning production designer Barbara Ling said that they were able to film at Musso's because "Quentin is a big customer and has been going forever.
 They love him there and closed the restaurant down for five days for filming.
 The interiors are almost exactly the same [since the grill’s inception in 1919], and the headwaiters gave us the dishes used in the '60s, which was a miracle."